FAQ - Public Key Certificates

 If you leave your organisation (department, chair, etc), you might lose the right to apply for further user certificates or your existing certificates may be revoked, by your network contact person.

-If you choose to use your Windows Certificate Import Assistent, just find your .p12-File and follow the known instructions.
+If you choose to use your Windows Certificate Import Assistent, please follow this manual.

 If you choose to use your Edge browser: